Types of spousal support

 If you are considering divorce but are in need of financial support, you may be entitled to spousal support, alimony pendente lite, and/or alimony.

-Alimony: Alimony is financial support that is received after the divorce is finalized.
+- Alimony: This type of financial support is available after the divorce is finalized.

-To start a support action, you have to go to your local Domestic Relations Office (DRO).
-Before going to the DRO you will need to gather information about your income and assets.
-You will want to have the following information:
+To start a support action, go to your go to your local Domestic Relations Office (DRO).
+The DRO may ask you for details about your income and assets.
+Have the following information on hand:

 - Checking and savings account information

-Staff at the DRO will provide you with the forms to start a support action and will schedule you for an initial support conference.
-Once the initial conference is scheduled, the DRO will serve the other party with the support action.
-In order for the DRO to serve the other person they will need information about them, including:
+Staff at the DRO will provide you with forms to start a support action and will schedule you for a support conference.
+Once the conference is scheduled, the DRO will serve the other party with the support action.
+In order for the DRO to serve the other person, it will need the following information about them:

 - Place of employment

-For more information and guidance on support, please contact one of our attorneys.
+For more information and guidance on financial support, please contact one of our attorneys.